sandmark/AlbanKnights/README.md

 * You can `set`, `unset` or `hold` the index specifying NPC name.
 * `list` shows keywords NPC loves by three, if the index is `set`.
 * When you type `next`, the indices will be calculated and reset automatically.
+* If you're not entirely sure what to talk with NPC, `suggest` shall help you.

 ## Planned Features
-- [ ] Suggest index where currently you are.
+- [X] Suggest index where currently we are.
 - [x] Support special indices 98 and 99.
 - [ ] Localize; or remove hard-coded Japanese messages.